ADOP: Approximate Differentiable One-Pixel Point Rendering: Neural Rendering Pipeline

-\section{Differentiable Tone Mapping}
+\subsection{Differentiable Tone Mapping}

-The HDR output image of the neural renderer is converted to LDR by a learnable tonemapping operator.
-Our tonemapper mimics the physical lens and sensor properties of digital photo cameras.
-For cameras directly supporting HDR imaging, a more straightforward adaption can be used.
+The HDR output image of the neural renderer is converted to LDR by a learnable tone mapping operator (Fig.~\ref{fig:pipeline_overview} right), that mimics the physical lens and sensor properties of digital photo cameras.
 The first tone mapping stage applies brightness correction to the HDR image $I_{HDR}$ using the estimated exposure value $\text{EV}_i$ of image~$i$.

 If image meta information is available, we initialize $\text{EV}_i$ using Eq.~\eqref{eq:ev}, where $f$ is the f-number of the optical system, $t$ the exposure time in seconds, $S$ the ISO arithmetic speed rating, and $\overline{\text{EV}}$ the mean exposure value of all images.
+Otherwise, we initialize $\text{EV}_i$ to zero for all images.